Eastern Parkway–Brooklyn Museum station: Construction and opening

+Later years

 During the 1964–1965 fiscal year, the platforms at Eastern Parkway, along with those at four other stations on the Eastern Parkway Line, were lengthened to 525 feet to accommodate a ten-car train of 51-foot IRT cars.
+The work was performed by the Arthur A. Johnson Corporation.

 In 1981, the MTA announced the creation of its Culture Stations program to install public art in the subway.
 The Culture Stations program was started to deter graffiti, and was inspired by legislation in the New York City Council that mandated that 1% of the cost of constructing public buildings be used for art.
 The program was modeled on the Louvre – Rivoli station on the Paris Métro, which featured reproductions of the artwork on display in the Louvre.
 Four stations, namely Eastern Parkway–Brooklyn Museum, Astor Place, 66th Street–Lincoln Center, and Fifth Avenue/53rd Street, were selected for the program due to their proximity to cultural institutions.
 These would be among the first stations in the MTA's new station refurbishment program, which began in 1982.
 Initially, there was funding only for the Astor Place and Fifth Avenue/53rd Street stations.
 The Eastern Parkway and 66th Street stations had still not been renovated by 1986, even though the Astor Place and Fifth Avenue/53rd Street projects had been completed by then.

 In 2002, it was announced that Eastern Parkway would be one of ten subway stations citywide to receive renovations.
+The station subsequently underwent a renovation that lasted between 13 and 15 months; the project was expedited in advance of the museum's anniversary.
+The project, finished in April 2004, cost $12 million to $14 million to complete.
+The Brooklyn Museum donated some architectural decorations, which were installed within the station.
+A new exit was also built, leading to the Brooklyn Museum's new main-entrance pavilion.

-As part of the 2015–2019 MTA Capital Program, elevators will be added to the platforms and street, which would make the station fully compliant with accessibility guidelines under the Americans with Disabilities Act of 1990.
+As part of the 2015–2019 MTA Capital Program, elevators were added to the platforms and street, which made the station fully compliant with accessibility guidelines under the Americans with Disabilities Act of 1990.
 A contract for the elevators' construction was awarded in August 2018.
-Substantial completion was projected for October 2020, and the elevators opened two months later.
+Substantial completion was projected for October 2020, but the elevators opened two months later.
 Designed by Urbahn Architects and constructed by Gramercy Group, the project cost $25.8 million and included three elevators and a rebuilt staircase.